tjaloc/Pythonista_Clipboard_Reader/README.md

 ## How to Use

 Copy the text you want to be read to you, run main.py and the text's language will be detected, a voice will be chosn accordingly.
-The text will be read in blocks (paragraphs) and also displayed in a simple ui.
+The text will be read in blocks (usually sentences) and also displayed in a simple ui.

+### stop-button

 Use the stop button to abort.

+### read clipboard button

+Re-read the clipboard content or read newly copied text.
+This allows to keep the app running to read with the same settings e.g. speech rate.

 ### Voice Preferences